dsdeegalla/PhD/README.md

 If you use the code from this repository for your publications or research, I kindly request that you cite the following paper:

-Nearest Neighbor Classification in High Dimensions Sampath Deegalla
-Department of Computer and Systems Sciences, Stockholm University, Sweden 2023
+Sampath Deegalla, "Nearest Neighbor Classification in High Dimensions", PhD Thesis, Department of Computer and Systems Sciences, Stockholm University, Sweden, 2023.